 As a US citizen, you can sponsor your sister for a green card.
 The F4 family-based fourth preference immigrant visa category, allows the brother or sister of a US citizen to obtain a green card.
 In addition to your sister, your sister’s spouse and unmarried children under the age of 21 will also be able to obtain a green card through your sponsorship.
 So if you are wondering “Can I sponsor my sister for a green card?”, the answer is an affirmative “Yes!.”

-This article will provide an overview of the green card for sister process and will answer questions, such as “How can I apply for my sister green card?”
+The article will also provide an overview of the green card for sister process and will answer questions, such as “How can I apply for my sister green card?” in a step-by-step manner.
 It is important to note that you can sponsor a green card for your biological sister, half-sister (whether you share a common father or a common mother), step-sister (as long as your parents married before your 18th birthday), or adoptive sister (if the adoption occurred before the age of 16).
 If you are wondering whether you are eligible to sponsor a green card for your sister, our family-based immigration attorneys have the necessary experience and understanding of the green card for sister process to help you in your immigration case.

 I offer confidential 30 minute & 1 hour consultations.